Celebrate Spring with these crispy and buttery Cherry Blossom Cookies with salt pickled cherry blossoms.

 Cake Flour vs. All Purpose Flour

-Again, you can make butter cookies with either flour.
+Again, you can make butter cookies with flour.
 Butter cookies are meant to be somewhat crumbly because they have a high butter (fat) content.
 If you use all-purpose flour, they will be a little more sturdy than the ones made with cake flour (a mix of both would be best).
-Cake flour gives light texture, and I think it fits better with this cherry blossom recipe.
-So I opted cake flour for this recipe.
+Cake flour gives a light texture, and I think it fits better with this cherry blossom recipe.
+So I opted for cake flour for this recipe.
 In Japanese, we say this texture saku saku (サクサク).

 Sparkling Sugar

 White sparkling sugar can be replaced with granulated sugar.
 Sparkling sugar has larger grain so that it won’t melt and disappear while being baked.
-It adds a particular look as well as nice crunch when you bite into it.
+It adds a particular look as well as a nice crunch when you bite into it.

-Recipes Using Salt Pickled Cherry Blossoms
+Recipes Using Salt-Pickled Cherry Blossoms

-Use salt pickled cherry blossoms this spring to make these delicious and pretty recipes!
+Use salt-pickled cherry blossoms this spring to make these delicious and pretty recipes!
 Happy spring!

 Cherry Blossom Cookies